MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 4. Manually fail over the AG to a (newly upgraded) local synchronous-commit secondary replica.

-5. Upgrade or update the local replica instance that formerly hosted the primary replica
+5. Upgrade or update the local replica instance that formerly hosted the primary replica.

-6. Configure automatic failover partners as desired
+6. Configure automatic failover partners as desired.

  If necessary, you can perform an extra manual failover to return the AG to its original configuration.